-Below Expected: Does not remain focused and / or rarely participates in class, even when encouraged by others and/or the class teacher.
+Significantly below expectations: Does not remain focused and/or rarely participates in group or class discussion and tasks, even when encouraged by others and/or the class teacher.
+Tasks may often be incomplete or completed to a poor standard.

 Organisation (Years 5-13 only)